-Where to find mental health support in Thailand as an expat
+Where to Find Mental Health Support in Thailand as an Expat

 Taking care of your mental health as an expat in a new country can be challenging.
 Whether you’re living in Thailand or often travel for work, language barriers, cultural differences, and being away from your loved ones can leave you feeling stressed and overwhelmed.
-During COVID-19, mental health concerns have also escalated with more and more people experiencing the negative effects of the ongoing pandemic.
+During COVID-19, mental health concerns had also escalated with more and more people experiencing the negative effects of the ongoing pandemic.

 The good news is that mental health services are available to help you achieve a state of balance.
 This Pacific Prime Thailand article explores where you can find mental health support in Thailand as an expat.

-Mental health treatment in Thailand
+Mental Health Treatment in Thailand

 There are many reasons why people develop mental health conditions or experience mental health problems.
 Common factors that influence mental health include:

 - Substance abuse or misuse

 No matter the reason, it’s important to seek help so you can start to feel better.
 Remember there’s nothing wrong with asking for help.
 In fact, mental health checkups for your psychiatric health and emotional wellbeing are just as important as physical health checkups.
 The following are some of the best resources in Thailand for expats dealing with mental health issues.